blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Elasticity of Spacetime.md

 The energy is stored by the elasticity of the quantum fields, as they propagate.
-This is similar to wate
+This is similar to water waves with their elasticity.
+Study more about this.